nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 It is important to mention that the solutions presented in this article only work in a Node.js application running on a single process.

 If you are running your application on multiple processes (for instance, by using the [`cluster` module](https://nodejs.org/api/cluster.html), [worker threads](https://nodejs.org/api/worker_threads.html) or a multi-process runner like [`pm2`](https://pm2.keymetrics.io/)) using a mutex within our code is not going to solve race conditions across processes.
-This is also the case if you are running your application your application on multiple servers.
+This is also the case if you are running your application on multiple servers.

 In these cases you have to rely on more complicated solutions like [distributed locks](https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html) or, if you are using a central database, you can rely on solutions provided by your own database systems.
 We will discuss a simple example in the next section.